The Big Picture On Alternative Housing:

 You can buy comfortable, high-end yurt kits online for between $5,000 – $10,000, with the glaring addendum that “some assembly is required.”
 Note that yurts tend not to have electrical wiring or plumbing, so people typically use composting toilets with them.

 Consider erecting a yurt on your property to rent on Airbnb for vacationers looking for a unique glamping experience.
-You could also build a yurt on land that you own, whether to rent to campers or to use yourself.
+You could also build a yurt on land you own, whether to rent to campers or use yourself.

 Or, if you’re feeling adventurous, you could try moving around with a yurt that’s easy to set up and collapse.